hipspay/hips-ios-sdk-mpos/README.md

 ----

 ## Hips Settings
 The SDK provides a UI to handle terminal settings.
-Launch Hips Settings by calling `HipsSDK.deviceSettings()`.
+Launch Hips Settings by calling `Hips.deviceSettings()`.

 #### Select Default terminal
 Make sure you have paired your Terminal with your iOS device.
 You do this via your Bluetooth settings.
 IMPORTANT: Your can only see paired terminals in Hips Settings Device selection